vijay6781/Lifelong/README.md

-                   :heart_eyes:    WELCOME TO Dicovery| :heart_eyes:
+ WELCOME TO Dicovery                |

 This Website Helps Student.This is good initiative,As we know that we all have old as well new book which may be useful for student.
-                        :heart_eyes:
-                        As Kanye West said:

-> We're living the future so
-> the present is our past.

                          NOTICE

             This Website Created For Student Help